Ionized-air glow: Colors

 In dry air, the color of produced light (e.g. by lightning) is dominated by the emission lines of nitrogen, yielding the spectrum with primarily blue emission lines.
 The lines of neutral nitrogen (NI), neutral oxygen (OI), singly ionized nitrogen (NII) and singly ionized oxygen (OII) are the most prominent features of a lightning emission spectrum.

-Neutral nitrogen radiates primarily at one line in red part of the spectrum.
-Ionized nitrogen radiates primarily as a set of lines in blue part of the spectrum.
+Neutral nitrogen radiates primarily at one line in the red part of the spectrum.
+Ionized nitrogen radiates primarily as a set of lines in the blue part of the spectrum.

 A violet hue can occur when the spectrum contains emission lines of atomic hydrogen.
 This may happen when the air contains high amount of water, e.g. with lightnings in low altitudes passing through rain thunderstorms.
 Water vapor and small water droplets ionize and dissociate easier than large droplets, therefore have higher impact on color.

 The hydrogen emission lines at 656.3 nm (the strong H-alpha line) and at 486.1 nm (H-beta) are characteristic for lightnings.

 Rydberg atoms, generated by low-frequency lightnings, emit at red to orange color and can give the lightning a yellowish to greenish tint.(confusing?)

 Generally, the radiant species present in atmospheric plasma are N2, N2+, O2, NO (in dry air) and OH (in humid air).
 The temperature, electron density, and electron temperature of the plasma can be inferred from the distribution of rotational lines of these species.
 At higher temperatures, atomic emission lines of N and O, and (in presence of water) H, are present.
-Other molecular lines, e.g. CO and CN, mark presence of contaminants in the air.
+Other molecular lines, e.g. CO and CN, mark the presence of contaminants in the air.

-Ionized air glow vs Cherenkov radiation
+Cherenkov radiation

 The emission of blue light is often attributed to Cherenkov radiation.
 Cherenkov radiation is produced by charged particles which are traveling through a dielectric substance at a speed greater than the speed of light in that medium.
 Despite the production of similarity-colored light and an association with high-energy particles, Cherenkov radiation is generated by a fundamentally different mechanism.